 Many applications of numerical methods don't use the formula of function, but only finite set of the points (nodes).
-The following question is important in mathematics and computer sciences: is it possible to find a method of function interpolation and extrapolation, numerical integration and differentiation without building the interpolation polynomials or other functions?
+The following question is important in mathematics and computer sciences: is it possible to find a method of function interpolation and numerical differentiation without building the interpolation polynomials or other functions?
 This paper aims at giving the positive answer to the question.
 Current methods for numerical calculation of derivatives are mainly based on classical polynomial interpolation: Newton, Lagrange or Hermite polynomials and spline curves which are piecewise polynomials (Dahlquist et al. 1974; Jankowska et al. 1981).
-Classical methods are useless to interpolate the function that fails to be differentiable at one point, for example the absolute value function f(x) = |x| at x = 0.
-If point (0;0) is one of the interpolation nodes, then precise polynomial interpolation of the absolute value function is impossible.
-Also when the graph of interpolated function differs from the shape of polynomial considerably, for example f(x)=1/x, interpolation is very hard because of existing local extrema and the roots of polynomial.
+Classical methods are useless to interpolate the function that fails to be differentiable at one point, for example the absolute value function f(x)=|x| at x = 0.
+If point (0;0) is one of the interpolation nodes, then precise polynomial interpolated function differs from the shape of polynomial considerably, for example f(x)=1/x, interpolation is very hard because of existing local extrema and the roots of polynomial.
 We cannot forget about the Runge's phenomenon: when nodes are equidistance then high-order polynomial oscillates toward the end of the interval, for example close to -1 and 1 with function $f(x)=1/(1+25x^2)$ (Ralston 1965).